KoreTeam/KoreCoin/doc/README_windows.txt

 Setup
 -----
-After completing windows setup then run windows command line (cmd) cd daemon korecoind
+After completing Windows setup then run windows command line (cmd) cd daemon korecoind
 You would need to create a configuration file korecoin.conf in the default